pennmem/brain_viz/README.md

 4. Create the blender scene and required files for the web viewer

 The final output can be viewed in two ways:
-1. Access the publicly-available standalone web page for a particular subject: http://memory.psych.upenn.edu/public/reports/r1/subjects/[SUBJECT_NUM]/iEEG_surface/iEEG_surface.html
+1. Access the publicly-available standalone web page for a particular subject (ex: [341](http://memory.psych.upenn.edu/public/reports/r1/subjects/341/reports/iEEG_surface/iEEG_surface.html))
-2. Access the privately-hosted CML web app from the UPenn network: http://rhino2.psych.upenn.edu:8080/brain/
+2. Access the privately-hosted [CML web app](http://rhino2.psych.upenn.edu:8080/brain/) from the UPenn network

 The public and private views use the same underlying data, but the views may be slightly different because the UI for the privately-hosted web app is built dynamically to only display UI elements relevant to the contents of the underlying blender file.
 For example, if prior stim locations are unavailable for a subject, that UI button will not be displayed.
 In contrast, the standalone public versions display all UI elements by default.